univention/office365/doc/README-code.md

     * This way we can keep track of the users in the connection in case it's reactivated.
 * `UniventionOffice365ADConnectionAlias`:
   ```['adConnectionName', ... ]```
-  * All the connections names are stored in attribute as a list of strings.
+  * All connection names are stored in attribute as a list of strings.
 These strings are the aliases of the connection.
   * If a connection is deleted, the alias is removed from the list, but kept as key in the `UniventionOffice365Data` dict.
 * `UniventionOffice365ADConnections`: DEPRECATED.
 Not used anymore but still not removed in the last version.
   * `[("adConnectionName", "UserPrincipalName"),...]`,  is a list of connection aliases in which this object needs to be replicated and the current `userPrincipalName` of this user for that connection.